Maybe it is not just me anymore. That same roadside gas station setup keeps showing up, and it is getting harder to ignore.

 Stay updated with the latest interviews, previews, and indie gaming news from Fix Gaming Channel.

 That pattern is what made the earlier comparison worth doing, and it is what makes this latest example worth adding to the conversation.
 At this point, the story is no longer just about whether two screenshots happen to resemble one another.
-It is about how one very specific environment style appears to keep resurfacing across multiple games in a way that players can actually notice.
+It is also about how one very specific environment style appears to keep resurfacing across multiple games in a way that players can actually notice.

 Why this matters beyond one screenshot